BattletechModders/LowVisibility/README.md

 ### Possible Additions

 - [] Sensors should have a range within which they work; otherwise they are just a bonus to the roll.
 Making them have a specific range, and limiting vision details to probes, might be a way to go?
-- [] Add a ```lv-jammer-boost_mX``` and ```lv-probe-boost_mX``` that provide a flat +M to any attached jammer, probe.
-This allows them to build the 'IFF Jammer' they talked about.
-- [] Sensor info / penalty driven by range bands?
-You get more info at short range than long?
-- [] Hide/obfuscate some ranged attack tooltip information at low sensor levels (evasion, stealth), etc?
-If we do this, some folks won't understand why something is -2 or -3 until they get a better reading.
 - [] Add ability for a pilot to get a bad reading / critical failure.
 Tie to tactics as a roll, so poor pilots have it happen more often.
 In failure, show wrong name/tonnage/information to confuse the player.
 May need some hidden marker indicating that this is a false lead - possibly a temporarily value that can be removed once we introduce the mod.
 - [] Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)